Volunteer Opportunities

 • Test Committee Member

-NOW ACCEPTING APPLICATIONS for the 2025 Board of Directors.
+**APPLICATIONS NOW CLOSED for the 2025 Board of Directors.

 The CBIC Board of Directors is comprised of 14 Directors, an APIC Liaison, an IPAC Canada Liaison, and the CBIC Executive Director.
 A Director’s term is four years.
 The full Board meets in person twice per year and by phone two times per year.